 Particularly now that the housing ATM is shut off and the house won’t pay for itself.

 As long as renters avoid real estate brokers – who can charge up to 17% in cities like New York – they only need a damage deposit, says Mark J. Perry, professor of economics at University of Michigan-Flint.
-Most banks require 10% to 20% of a home price for a down payment, and that doesn’t include legal fees, maintenance and plumbing repairs down the road.
+Most banks require 10% to 20% of a home price for a down payment, and that doesn’t include legal fees, maintenance like AC Maintenance and plumbing repairs down the road.
 “Many people don’t have the credit to buy a house, but do have adequate credit for renting,” Perry says.
 But Pete D’Arruda, founder and president of Capital Financial Advisory Group in Cary, NC., says low prices are a big incentive for people to build their credit score.

 There are, of course, plenty of reasons to want to own real estate.
 For one, D’Arruda says, mortgage interest is tax deductible.
 “Turn the tables on banks and lock them into a rate of below 4% for 30 years,” he says.
 “That’s a great protection against inflation.
 Does that mean house prices won’t go down again?
 Probably not, but it’s better to buy a low point.”

 Which is better, a low cost of ownership or a low purchase price?
 The two may not go together.
 For instance, someone buying today at 4% interest may have a lower cost of ownership than someone buying four years from now at a 6% interest rate even if the buyer four years from now pays less money.
 The answer really depends on your term of ownership.
 People who plan to live in the house for three to five years should not buy because prices may be lower when they need to sell.
 People who plan to own for more than ten years should lock in the lower cost of ownership even if they pay a premium price to do it.
 They make it back in savings over time.